uport-project/specs/transports/index.md

 ### Cleanup

-To avoid having potentially private data stored on our server please `DELETE` the response after receiving a succesful response.
+To avoid having potentially private data stored on our server please `DELETE` the response after receiving a successful response.

 Just perform a HTTP `DELETE` on the callback url.